geesimon/zkmarket-core/README.md

 ## Demo Web Site (use Mumbai)
 https://zkmarket.finance

 Note: to play with the demo site, you will need a PayPal sandbox account and some USDCs in Mumbai.
-The easiest way to get test USDCs is through creating a dev account in https://developers.circle.com , fund the account and bridge the USDC to Polygon.
+The easiest way to get test USDCs is through creating a dev account in https://developers.circle.com , fund the account and bridge some USDCs to Polygon.

 ## Demo Video
 https://youtu.be/VKlfaYuKOfM